Get to Know Your Artist

-I'm a non-binary artist (they pronouns) based in the beautiful Bay Area, and I travel around the world (or work virtually) creating live illustrations at events in front of thousands of people.
+I'm a non-binary artist (they pronouns) based in the beautiful Bay Area, and I travel around the USA (or work virtually) creating live illustrations at events in front of thousands of people.
 Most illustrations are only seen when they are completed, and rarely are they seen in person.
 I have a direct relationship with my audience, and they get to see the entire life of the work.
 I also enjoy a much more hands on partnership with my clients as their first and last point of contact, and I can personalize my approach to best suit their needs.
 I live a very rewarding life, and I'd like to share some more of my story with you.

 An Early Live Illustrator